Does Your Client Qualify for a Charitable Property Tax Exemption?

 The bottom line: a charity (except one selling donated goods) that may benefit financially or otherwise from another organization’s occasional use of its property need not fear losing its exemption if that use is incidental to the property’s use for charitable purposes.

-Charity boards and their attorneys should analyze the types of activities that do or will occur on charity-owned property to determine whether they might disqualify the organization from an exemption.
+Charity boards and their attorneys should analyze the types of activities that do or will occur on the charity-owned property to determine whether they might disqualify the organization from an exemption.
 An organization that was denied an exemption in the past but has changed the uses of its property should reevaluate its position.

-In determining whether property is used for charitable purposes, the courts weigh the facts of the case against the factors set forth in Methodist Old Peoples Home v Korzen.23 The Korzen factors are guidelines rather than strict requirements, and a charity’s failure to meet all of them will not necessarily prove fatal.24
+In determining whether a property is used for charitable purposes, the courts weigh the facts of the case against the factors set forth in Methodist Old Peoples Home v Korzen.23 The Korzen factors are guidelines rather than strict requirements, and a charity’s failure to meet all of them will not necessarily prove fatal.24

 Factors that support a finding of charitable purpose include the following: (1) the organization benefits the general welfare of an indefinite number of people or reduces the burdens of government; (2) the organization has no capital stock or shareholders who earn profits or dividends, and those connected with the organization do not gain or profit from that connection; (3) operating funds are derived primarily from private or public donations, which are spent on charitable purposes; (4) benefits are dispensed to those who need and request them; and (5) obstacles are not placed in the way of those seeking benefits.25

 An attorney representing a charitable organization should carefully review existing organizational documents to ensure that the charter and bylaws indicate a charitable purpose.
 If they do not, he or she should revise the documents appropriately.
-Courts have made the absence of such a statement a factor in denying an exemption,26 though inclusion of a charitable-purpose statement alone is not enough to support a finding of charitable purpose.
+Courts have made the absence of such a statement a factor in denying an exemption,26 though the inclusion of a charitable-purpose statement alone is not enough to support a finding of charitable purpose.

 Members-only services.
-Perhaps the most important factor in the Korzen test is whether the charity benefits an indefinite number of people or reduces the burden on government to provide services.
+Perhaps the most important factor in the Korzen test is whether the charity benefits an indefinite number of people or reduces the burden on the government to provide services.
 An organization that openly offers all of its charitable services to the general public will generally be able to meet this test.
 However, whether an indefinite number of people are benefited requires further inquiry when the organization offers some services to the general public while reserving others to members.

 In Arts Club of Chicago v Department of Revenue,27 the club appealed a department of revenue finding that its property was not exempt from real estate taxes.
 The property contained two galleries that were open to the public most hours of the day Monday through Saturday.28 The club also operated a dining room during lunch hours available only to members and their guests.29 The club posted a sign in its entrance saying that the art exhibitions were open to the public.30 Over a two and one-half year period, only about 4,300 of the approximately 73,000 visitors who came to the arts club were walk-ins.
 The remainder were members and their guests who came to use the dining room and people who attended public events or private parties.31